Home > New Zealand ecology > Flightless birds

 Takahe Porphyrio mantelli

-Hear the call of takahe
+Hear the sound of takahe MP3 627K 40 sec.

 Takahe

-Kiwi Apteryx sp
+Kiwi Apteryx spp

 Little spotted kiwi, John Gerrard Kuelemans